aenriii/nixdots/README.md

 ## Conclusion

 That should be all!
-If you have any problem, feel free to make an issue in the github repo. (https://github.com/Redyf/nixdots/issues).
+If you have any problem, feel free to make an issue in the github repo. (https://github.com/aenri/nixdots/issues).

 The code is licensed under the MIT license, so you can use or distribute the code however you like.
-If you have any questions, contact me on Discord: `redyf`.
+If you have any questions, contact me on Discord: `aenri`.